Pediatric Nurse

 Pima Community College

 In just two years, students can complete an associate of applied science in nursing at Pima Community College.
-This traditional program prepares students to pass the National Council Licensure Examination (NCLEX-RN) exam and find entry-level work as nurses.
-Skills students will gain in this program include the ability to communicate effectively, a keen understanding of patient and staff safety, how to use informatics to deliver healthcare, applying evidence-based practices to patient care, and leadership skills to help other healthcare staff.
+This traditional program prepares students to pass the National Council of State Boards of Nursing (NCSBN) National Council Licensure Examination (NCLEX-RN) and secure entry-level nursing positions.
+Skills students will gain in this program include effective communication, a keen understanding of patient and staff safety, the use of informatics to deliver healthcare, the application of evidence-based practices to patient care, and leadership skills to support other healthcare staff.

 As with most nursing programs, admission to this degree program is highly competitive.
 Candidates must complete prerequisite coursework in math, writing, and biology, and the Accuplacer Reading Assessment HESI A2 Assessment for Math, Reading, and Anatomy/Physiology with a 75 percent or higher.
 Applicants must also take the National League of Nursing Pre-Admission Examination for RN applicants (NLN PAX-RN).